-South Carolina collects taxes from its residents at the following rates over six income brackets:
+South Carolina collects taxes from its residents at the following rates over 6 income brackets:

 South Carolina tax returns are due April 15 or the next business day if that date falls on a weekend or holiday.

-South Carolina's state sales tax rate is 6 percent for most purchases.
+South Carolina's state sales tax rate is 6% for most purchases.

-South Carolina also has a 7 percent lodging tax.
-The state's sales tax Web page also has a FAQ section that elaborates on what products and services are taxable or exempt.
+South Carolina also has a 7% lodging tax.
+The state's sales and use tax Web page has more information on what products and services are taxable or exempt.

-Citizens 85 years old or older get a 1 percent exclusion from the state's sales tax.
+Citizens 85 years old or older get a 1% exclusion from the state's sales tax.
 You must show an ID to get this break.